-Here are all the winners from the MTV VMAs 2022 – rolling list
+Here are all the winners from the MTV VMAs 2022

 Baby Keem

-Dove Cameron
+Dove Cameron – winner

 Gayle